Jammu-Srinagar National Highway opens for traffic - www.lokmattimes.com

 Jammu-Srinagar National Highway opens for traffic

-Jammu, Oct 23 After remaining closed for a day due to repair and maintenance work, the Jammu-Srinagar National Highway has now been opened for traffic, officials said on Monday.
+Jammu, April 20 The Jammu-Srinagar National Highway opened for vehicular traffic after it was briefly closed due to landslides at Hingni Nachlana in Ramban district, officials said on Thursday.

-The priority is to clear the backlog of stranded vehicles.
-"Jammu-Srinagar NHW (NH-44) restored, stranded vehicles are being cleared.
-Commuters are advised to follow lane discipline," Jammu and Kashmir traffic police said.
-Overtaking can lead to "congestion and inconvenience to all".
+"After clearance the debris passenger traffic released from both ends on NH-44.
+People are advised to keep lane discipline," Jammu and Kashmir Traffic police said in a tweet.

-The highway is the lifeline of the Kashmir valley and the main road link connecting Kashmir with the rest of the country.
+The highway is the lifeline of the Valley and the main road link connecting Kashmir with the rest of the country.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app